+This Section on acoustic effects looks at what is known about acoustic sensitivity in marine fish and the sound that could be produced as a result of site assessment activity in the mid-Atlantic WEAs.
 This Section is derived in large part from previous consultations and biological opinions issued by NMFS to BOEMRE for Atlantic wind energy projects.
 Marine organisms rely on sound to communicate with conspecifics and derive information about their environment.
-There is growing concern about the effect of increasing ocean noise levels due to anthropogenic sources on marine organisms, particularly marine mammals.
+There is growing concern about the effect of increasing ocean noise levels due to anthropogenic sources on marine organisms.
 Effects of noise exposure on marine organisms can be characterized by the following range of physical and behavioral responses (Richardson et al. 1995):